 3 ways new dads can look after themselves and keep healthy

-- Try to create a balance between work and home
+- Try to create a balance between work and home.

 If you or anyone you know is struggling with perinatal anxiety or depression, call PANDA’s free National Perinatal Anxiety and Depression Helpline on 1300 726 306.
+The helpline operates Monday to Friday from 9am to 7:30pm EST.